lightly-ai/lightly/docs/source/docker/getting_started/setup.rst

     cat container-credentials.json | docker login -u json_key --password-stdin https://eu.gcr.io

-.. note:: Sometimes when docker is freshly installed only the root user
+.. note:: When docker is freshly installed only the root user
     can run docker commands.
 There are two ways to work in this case.

-#. give your user permission to run
+#. give your user permission to run - recommended
    docker (see https://docs.docker.com/engine/install/linux-postinstall/)
-#. run docker commands as root (always replace `docker` with `sudo docker`)
+#. run docker commands as root (always replace `docker` with `sudo docker`) - functional but less secure

 For example, to authenticate  as non-root user you would run